 Eugenics was the incorrect theory that humans could be improved by selective breeding.
 So-called ‘faults’ could be bred away; any ‘detrimental’ elements eradicated.
 Its origins lie with well-respected British medical practitioners; the Nazis put the ideas into practice.

-Science expert Angela Saini and disability rights activist Adam Pearson look at the history and legacy of eugenics in this historical science documentary.
+Science expert Angela Saini and disability rights activist Adam Pearson look at the history and legacy of eugenics in this BBC documentary.

 More documentaries you might like...

 Sunset image with silhouette of standing person with arms to their sides.

 Investigating some of science's biggest riddles and unknowns